 Data Note: The parole and deny figures for March through July, 2007 were incorrect due to computer programming and data entry limitations.
 The parole and deny numbers as well as the parole grant rates have been corrected and adjusted downward.
-Parole Granting Rate for the month of November 2007: A total of 110 paroles were granted and 24 were denied by administrative reviews.
-This represents an administrative review parole granting rate of 82%.
+Parole Granting Rate for the month of December 2007: There was only 1 parole hearing by the full panel during December.
+This parole was granted, thus the 100% granting rate for full panel hearings this month.

-On average, 73% of full panel hearings and 81% of administrative reviews result in the granting of parole. (see CHART 3B, TABLE 3)
+On average, for the 12 month period from January 2007 to December 2007, 74% of full panel hearings and 81% of administrative reviews resulted in the granting of parole.
+(See CHART 3B, TABLE 3)